 Uswitch Car Insurance expert, Ben Smithson, said: “It’s not uncommon for drivers to pick up bad habits on the road, even if they have been driving for years, however many are unaware that they are illegal and dangerous.

-“Offences such as tailgating and driving below the speed limit increase the risk of an accident and could not only be punishable but could also invalidate an insurance policy if a claim is made.”
+“Offences such as tailgating and driving below the speed limit increase the risk of an accident and could not only be punishable but could also invalidate a car insurance policy if a claim is made.”

 During your time on the roads, it’s likely you’ve experienced tailgating.
 If you’re not quite sure what it means, tailgating is when another motorist fails to keep a safe distance when driving behind you (usually a two-second gap) and is dangerously close to the tail of your vehicle.
 While it can often be unintentional, many drivers tailgate to express their frustration if they think you’re driving too slowly, or you’re holding them up.
 It can also occur when a driver is trying to stop other road users from moving into their lane.